obonaventure/cnp3/book/network/network.rst

  - insert a medium `local-pref` attribute in the routes learned over a shared-cost peering
  - insert a low `local-pref` attribute in the routes learned from a provider

-With such an import filter, the routers of a domain will always prefer to reach destinations via their customers whenever such a route exists.
-Otherwise, they will prefer to use `shared-cost` peering relationships and they will only send packets via their providers when they do not know any alternate route.
+With such an import filter, the routers of a domain always prefer to reach destinations via their customers whenever such a route exists.
+Otherwise, they prefer to use `shared-cost` peering relationships and they only send packets via their providers when they do not know any alternate route.
 A consequence of this setting of the `local-pref` attribute is that Internet paths are often assymetrical.
 Consider for example the internetwork shown in the figure below.

 .. figure:: fig/network-fig-135-c.png
    :align: center